Manage source code management servers

 Set the committer's email address

-The Commit Policy block allows you to enter the email address of the Squash user who is committing into the remote repository.
-If this field is not filled in, this value is replaced by an empty string during the commit.
+The Commit Policy block allows you to enter the email address representing who commits into the remote repository.
+If this field is not filled in, an empty string will be used during the commit.

 Focus